Winter is here so facility managers need to make sure that enterprise assets are

 Power trips during cold winter months mean lost inventory and frozen pipes.

-Make sure that mission-critical machines and equipment operating with the aid
+Make sure that mission-critical machines and equipment operate with the aid

-of power stay up and running with a functional generator.
+of power stay up and running with a function generator.
 Heavy snowstorms,

 accumulated ice on power lines, and other problems arising during cold winter

 months can invite frequent power outages and surges.
 Consider all these points

 and also the conditions that you plan to work through to make sure sensitive